Angel Bezaliel

 Is Bezaliel the same as Bezalel?

-No. Bezalel is the human artisan in Exodus.
-Bezaliel belongs to angelological and Enochic name transmission, so readers should keep the two separate.
+No. Bezalel is the human tabernacle artisan in Exodus.
+Bezaliel belongs to a different and much less stable Watcher-list context.

 Sources and References